 4. The Secretary shall keep minutes of all meetings and shall maintain all reports and correspondence of the Club.
 Should the Secretary vacate that office, all records, documents, and minutes shall be given to the President.
 The Secretary shall, on reasonable notice, make all records, documents, or minutes available to Club members on request.

-6. The Members at Large of the Executive Committee shall assist in the affairs of the Club and make meaningful contributions at the request of the President for assistance in special program supervision of Club representation.
+6. The Members at Large of the Board shall assist in the affairs of the Club and make meaningful contributions at the request of the President for assistance in special program supervision of Club representation.

 Article VII – Committees

-1. Standing Committees of the Club shall be Membership, Finance, Hospitality, and Refreshments, (delete: and Telephone Tree).
+1. Standing Committees of the Club shall be Membership, Finance, Hospitality, and Refreshments.